Extrinsic vs. Intrinsic Motivation- An Overview

 Thus, it not only helps you in keeping your employees motivated but also helps in retaining them.

-This kind of motivation is internal, and it gives your employees a sense of accomplishment when they perform a particular task.
+This kind of motivation is internal, and it gives your employees a sense of accomplishment when they are performing an activity.
 Completing the job then makes them feel intrinsically rewarding.

 Let's assume a few employees of yours like reading books.
 They engage in that activity not to gain or get anything in return.
 It is merely because they enjoy learning and reading about new things.
 The sole act of finishing one particular book will give them the joy that no physical reward can.